-1. Play Gratitude Games
+1. Gratitude Games for Kids at Thanksgiving

 Thanksgiving is a great time to play games as a family.
 Between the first round of food, the desserts, and then the leftovers, there is usually time to kill and not always enough energy to push yourself away from the table.

 And for more Thanksgiving themed games, check out this printable Thanksgiving games bundle with enough family-friendly games to last the entire holiday!

-2. Create a Tree of Thanks
+2. Create a Tree of Thanks with Your Kids

 The basic idea is to have everyone in your family, adults, and kids, write down something they are thankful for on a paper leaf, or a tag, or a sticky note, or anything that works for you.
 Use these leaf-shaped sticky notes if you want to be really fancy.
 Then you attach these to a tree you’ve created.
 Either a paper tree you’ve hung on your wall or a wooden one you’ve crafted, if that’s your thing.
 Anyway, you stick them someplace.

 Encourage your guests to check out the tree and see what others are grateful for.
 And spend some time with your kids showing them everything that’s been added to your tree of thanks.

-3. Throw the Ball Around
+3. Throw the Ball Around Thanksgiving Gratitude Game

 This game of thanks is similar to an old favorite, Hot Potato.
 Toss a ball around the room (a soft one that won’t break anything- either that or go outside) and whoever catches the ball will say something they are grateful for.

 You can add a little competition by playing music and stopping it at intervals or setting a timer.
 Whoever ends up with the ball when the time is up is out until next round.

 I love this one for kids because it’s simple and active.
 My kids will probably appreciate the opportunity to move around after sitting at the table for what will probably feel like to them to be a long time.

-4. Make a Gratitude Jar
+4. Make a Gratitude Jar for Thanksgiving

 You can help your kiddos fill it with little notes of things they are thankful for throughout the month.
 Or you can have your guests write a note or two of things they are grateful for.

 5. Write a Thank You Note

-A thank you note or letter to a friend or beloved family member expressing gratitude for their place in your child’s life will inspire gratitude in your kids this Thanksgiving and be a wonderful surprise for the recipient.
+A thank you note or letter to a friend or beloved family member expressing gratitude for their place in your child’s life will help teach gratitude to your kids this Thanksgiving and be a wonderful surprise for the recipient.

 6. Read a Book About Gratitude

-7. Thankful Place Cards
+7. Thankful Place Cards Craft for Kids

 Teach your kids about gratitude this Thanksgiving by making it part of the table set up.
 You can create place cards for your guests with your kids.